 Completed in a little less than six years, I attended the ribbon-cutting ceremony for City Creek Center this spring with a preview tour by Mr. Robert Taubman himself:

 “This is an extraordinary place!
-It’s an unique environment where we have been able to blend the history of this city, the urbanity of this project with all of Salt Lake City’s incredible surroundings.”
+It’s a unique environment where we have been able to blend the history of this city, the urbanity of this project with all of Salt Lake City’s incredible surroundings.”

-Of the 90 tenants several retailers some are so unique it’s rare to find them outside NYC or Los Angeles: Salomon Sports, Tiffany & Co, Swarovski and Allen Edmonds.
-Local shops include Utah Woolen Mills Clothiers, Deseret Books (faith-based bookstore), Hagermann’s Bakehouse and, just in time for summer – Farr’s Fresh Ice Cream franchise.
+Of the 90 tenants several retailers some are so unique it’s rare to find them outside NYC or Los Angeles: Salomon Sports, Tiffany & Co, Swarovski, and Allen Edmonds.
+Local shops include Utah Woolen Mills Clothiers, Deseret Books (faith-based bookstore), Hagermann’s Bakehouse, and, just in time for summer – Farr’s Fresh Ice Cream franchise.

 The renaissance of the area brought Utah’s great outdoors indoors.
-There’s a retractable dome roof, a meandering stream, two cascading waterfalls and a pedestrian walkway over Main Street that connects luxury apartments above the stores to the streets below.
+There’s a retractable dome roof, a meandering stream, two cascading waterfalls, and a pedestrian walkway over Main Street that connects luxury apartments above the stores to the streets below.